Immediately following the National Detection Dog Conference, the

 - Applying research insights to real-world training, care, and performance environments

-By aligning these programs, AKC and CHF are creating a shared platform that connects government, law enforcement, veterinary medicine, research, and canine professionals around a common goal: advancing the health, performance, and sustainability of working and active dogs.
+Together, AKC DDTF and AKC CHF are proud to offer a shared platform that connects government, law enforcement, veterinary medicine, research, and canine professionals around a common goal: advancing the health, performance, and sustainability of working and active dogs.